Alliemack77/portfolio2023/src/projects/neebs.md

 cardTitle: >
     The Neebs Gaming Website Gets A Re-Design From A Fangirl
 icons: ["fa-react", "fa-sass"]
-tags: ["project", "featured"]
+tags: ["project"]
 eyebrow: website
 imageTablet: /assets/neebs-gang-tablet.jpg
 imageBreakout: /assets/neebs-gang-breakout.jpg
 imageAlt:
 blurb: The website I think the best gaming channel in the world deserves.
 This redesign focuses on creator content, community, and merch.
 description: The website I think the best gaming channel in the world deserves.
 With almost 3 million subscribers, Neebs Gaming is well on their way to producing some of the most watched gaming content on YouTube.
 My goal in this redesign was to showcase their content, create dedicated pages for news, live events and merchandise, and build a space for fans like me to geek out.
-Checkout the Figma design files to see the before and after shots.
+Check out the Figma design files to see the before and after shots.
 buttons: ["Live Website", "Figma Design", "GitHub Repo"]
 urls: [
     "https://neebsgaming.netlify.app/",